astronomer/docs/software/kubernetes-executor.md

 - Service accounts
 - Airflow image

-To configure these resources for each pod, you configure a pod template.
-For more information on configuring pod template values, reference the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates).
+To configure these resources for each Pod, you configure a Pod template.
+For more information on configuring Pod template values, reference the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates).

 ## Prerequisites